Right Side Abdominal Pain And Alcohol

 What Are The Signs That Say That Your Liver Is Impacted?

-Sometimes you might not experience any discomfort at all but then discover that something is amiss through scans and blood tests.
+Sometimes you might not experience any discomfort but then discover something is amiss through scans and blood tests.

 If you are finding it difficult to sleep on your right side because it feels like there is a lump in the bed.
 Take my advice on this – don’t be silly (like me) and assume it’s just the bed.
-Take your head out of the sand and make an appointment with your doctor.
+Take your head out of the sand and visit your doctor.

 If you are ready to quit drinking and need some help.
 Click here to book your place on our next free quit drinking webinar.